gsauce7/web-sprint-challenge-advanced-react/interview_answers.md

 4. What are the three steps of creating a successful test?
 What is done in each phase?
    ANSWER:
-   The three steps are Arrange, Action, and Assert.
+   The three steps are Arrange, Act, and Assert.
 Arrange prepares the testing environment, renders the component or App and calls the elements to be tested.
-Action simulates a user action.
+Act simulates a user action.
 And Assert makes statements about what behavior we expect to happen or what results we expect the user to get/see.